A screenshot of Flint Dibble during the Roe Rogan Experience podcast.

 2024-05-03

-A while ago I ranted about a then new Netflix show called Ancient Apocalypse created and moderated by Graham Hancock.
-Naturally, I wasn’t the only archaeologist discussing this show and many more spoke out.
-One of them was Flint Dibble, a scholar currently affiliated with Cardiff University, who also hosts a YouTube channel, Archaeology with Flint Dibble.
-Joe Rogan invited him to his podcast to talk to Graham and well he did.
+A while back I was ranting about a new Netflix show called Ancient Apocalypse, created and hosted by Graham Hancock.
+Of course, I wasn’t the only archaeologist discussing the show, and many others weighed in.
+One of them was Flint Dibble, an academic currently working at Cardiff University, who also hosts a YouTube channel, Archaeology with Flint Dibble.
+Joe Rogan invited him on to his podcast to talk to Graham, and well he did.
 This is Dibble vs. Hancock.

 Ancient Apocalypse

-So as I already wrote, the Netflix show Ancient Apocalypse is a show created by Graham Hancock, a journalist, who proposes that earth was occupied by an advanced civilisation that brought knowledge to the then primitive ice-age world, but disappeared due to a natural disaster.
-That is also the reason we do not find any remains of said ancient civilisation yet.
+So, as I wrote, the Netflix show Ancient Apocalypse is a show created by Graham Hancock, a journalist, who proposes that the Earth was occupied by an advanced civilisation that brought knowledge to the then primitive Ice Age world, but disappeared due to a natural disaster.
+This is also the reason why we have yet to find any remains of this ancient civilisation.

-These ideas aren’t new though and Hancock simply recycles them.
-They date back into the late 19th century where that ancient civilisation was called “Atlantis”.
-The same ideas were also used by the Nazis later on to search for an Atlantean “master-race”.
-So as you can see, Hancocks ideas aren’t only not his own, but also very very problematic.
+These ideas are not new, however, and Hancock is simply recycling them.
+They go back to the late 19th century, when this ancient civilisation was called “Atlantis”.
+The same ideas were later used by the Nazis in their search for an Atlantean “master race”.
+So as you can see, not only are Hancock’s ideas not his own, they’re also very, very problematic.

 Dibble vs. Hancock

 Enter Flint Dibble.
-His reaction to Hancocks show got a lot of attention right after the release of Hancocks show on Netflix.
-He also caught the attention of Joe Rogan, a MMA commentator, comedian, and podcaster.
-His podcast, The Joe Rogan Experience, is huge, the biggest one by far actually.
-He had Graham Hancock on his podcast many times, as Rogan is very much intrigued by Hancocks theories.
-But to his benefit, he also invited Flint Dibble, a real archaeologist, to debate Graham Hancock.
+His reaction to Hancock’s show got a lot of attention immediately after the release of Hancock’s show on Netflix.
+He also caught the attention of Joe Rogan, an MMA commentator, comedian and podcaster.
+His podcast, The Joe Rogan Experience, is huge, by far the biggest.
+He has had Graham Hancock on his podcast many times, as Hancock’s theories fascinate Rogan.
+But to his advantage, he also invited Flint Dibble, a real archaeologist, to debate Graham Hancock.

-The four and a half hour long discussion is very interesting, debating the theories of Hancock and discussing the provability of them.
-Both discuss a broad array of topics during the show and I can’t go into them here.
-But right at the start, Hancock puts himself in the role of a victim, ignored by mainstream archaeology, like so many others (that later have been proven right) before him.
-Later he compares the debate Flint (as many others) started to the inquisition.
-I don’t see the connection though and found his personal attacks very odd.
-In the end, it basically boiled down to one argument (IMHO): Can we infer theories from observations without proof or can we not?
+The four and a half hour debate is very interesting, debating Hancock’s theories and discussing their verifiability.
+The two discuss a wide range of topics during the programme, which I can’t go into here.
+But right from the start, Hancock puts himself in the role of victim, ignored by mainstream archaeology, like so many others before him (who were later proven right).
+Later he compares the debate started by Flint (and many others) to the Inquisition.
+I don’t see the connection and found his personal attacks very odd.
+In the end it basically came down to one argument (IMHO): Can we infer theories from observations without evidence or not?

 Joe Rogan Experience #2136 – Graham Hancock & Flint Dibble